maxfleck/moleculegraph/README.md

 **moleculegraph**

-- package to describe Molecules with focus on force-fields and easy mapping

 - main goal: write code about molecules without the need to care abput molecules

 - easy semantics, agnositc against syntax

+- string representation to describe molecules with focus on force-fields and easy mapping

 - high flexibillity for naming your beads/atoms/whatever (b and r might have a negative impact.
 Maybe change)